 Enjoy your summer vacation on the north shore of PEI, Canada!

-#1 Island destination in North America; Top 10 in the world
+- #1 Island destination in North America, Travel+Leisure

-"P.E.I. is an overlooked gem....a worthy destination for anyone who enjoys outdoor adventures in wide-open spaces"
+- "an overlooked gem...for anyone who enjoys outdoor adventures in wide-open spaces", Canada.com

 |